 International Senior Lawyers Project (ISLP)

-The International Senior Lawyers Project (ISLP) provides pro bono legal assistance to low-income country governments, CSOs and marginalised communities, supporting transparent stakeholder engagement and community-inclusive development.
+The International Senior Lawyers Project (ISLP) provides pro bono legal assistance to low-income countries, CSOs and marginalised communities, supporting transparent stakeholder engagement and community-inclusive development.

 ISLP’s Natural Resource Management work assists governments in reviewing, analyzing and negotiating contracts with regard to the exploration, development and use of natural resources.
 Additionally, ISLP helps design and draft legal and regulatory frameworks that encourage fair returns, transparency and accountability, as well as helps to build the capacity of government officials so as to better enable them to implement those frameworks.